KonferCA/SPUR-Onboard/.github/ISSUE_TEMPLATE/07-ui-issue.md

 ---
-name: UI Issue
+name: UI Issue, Bug, or Error
-about: An issue pertaining to the Figma UI design file.
+about: A bug pertaining to the Figma UI design file.
-title: "[UI Feat] Describe what to fix here"
+title: "[UI Bug] Describe what to fix here"
 labels: bug, design
 assignees: ''